Catalina Island and Cabo San Lucas FoxRVTravel from our cruise ship.

 Cabo day one

 On our first day in Cabo, we took a bus trip to San Jose del Cabo.
 San Jose del Cabo is the next town to the east.
-Both San Jose del Cabo and Cabo San Lucas were started as fishing villages.
-Both used to be small, but now they are not.
-We saw that on the road between Cabo San Lucas and San Jose del Cabo that there is a Costco.
+Both San Jose del Cabo and Cabo San Lucas started as fishing villages.
+Both used to be small, but they are no longer small.
+We noticed a Costco on the road between Cabo San Lucas and San Jose del Cabo.

 The main plaza at San Jose del Cabo.

 Costco is easy to find; it is next door to Walmart.
 By the way, our tour did not stop at either place.
 Overall, our bus tour was disappointing.
-The south end of Baja California seems to have lost its charm between the resorts, golf courses, and other things designed to attract visitors.
+The south end of Baja California appears to have lost its charm, overshadowed by resorts, golf courses, and other attractions designed to draw in visitors.
 The charm may be gone, but in its place are jobs and paved roads.
 Everything changes over time.
-There are probably some charming quiet fishing villages in Baja California, but Cabo isn’t one of them anymore.
+There are probably some charming, quiet fishing villages in Baja California, but Cabo isn’t one of them anymore.

 The church at the main plaza at San Jose del Cabo.